 Deadline

-Declared Politics majors should submit complete application files in early April.
+Declared Politics majors should submit complete application files by Monday, April 8th at 12 pm (noon).
 There will be an informational meeting held in mid March.
 Special arrangements may be made for outstanding transfer students on an ad hoc basis.
 The admissions committee will begin reviewing files immediately, with the hope of notifying students of decisions by within a few weeks.

 Academic Requirements